ALavault/alavault.github.io/_posts/2020-07-25-mixing_tuto_10_balancing.md

 _Note :_ If you feel your mix is unbalanced after this exercice, go back to it and balance it "properly".

 _Visualization :_ The fader can be seen as a _focus fader_ rather than an actual _volume fader_.

+_Remark_ : in my experience, there is around 3-4dB between each "level".

 ## 2. Making choices